-Subject to finalising the legal documentation, it is proposed that Enyoc Pty Ltd (and associated entities) will undertake the development of the land.
+Enyoc Pty Ltd has been appointed to undertake the development of the land.
 The Developer (Enyoc) and its team is associated with the owners and operators of the Evermore Retirement Living facility at Bruce Street, Forster.
 At the appropriate time, Enyoc will seek investors and financiers to fund the project.

-Q: What planning controls currently apply to the site and why do they need to change?
+Q: What planning controls currently apply to the site and why did they need to change?

-The site is currently zoned B4 Mixed Use under the Great Lakes Local Environmental Plan 2014 (LEP).
+The site is currently zoned B4 Mixed Use under the Great Lakes Local

+Environmental Plan 2014 (LEP).
 All the proposed uses in connection with the project are permissible under the LEP.

-In order to achieve the size and scale proposed, the building heights applicable to the site under the LEP will need to be increased (ranging from 33m to 26m) and the floor space ratio will need to increase to 3.1
+In order to achieve the size and scale proposed, the building heights applicable to the site under the LEP were increased (ranging from 33m to 26m) and the floor space ratio increased to 3:1.